 - Once a Bypass Password is used, it bypasses all blocked categories, domains, and security categories for the duration of the browser session.
-There is no granularity with regards to what is or isn’t allowed, or how long it’s allowed.
+There is no granularity about what is or isn’t allowed or how long it’s allowed.

 - Some websites do not work with Bypass Passwords, such as:

 This feature allows an administrator to specify a password that can be used to bypass Filtering Policies when users encounter a blocked website.
 The password is used on a per-policy basis, not on a per-website basis, so keep this in mind when developing your policies.
 It is also not time-limited, so the password will always be valid for that policy unless changed.

 To set a proxy bypass password, first, edit/create a Block Page in the Policies Menu.
 Ensure that you have the “Hosted Block Page” selected as the block page type:

 You may then navigate to the Bypass Password tab, turn on the feature, and enter a password: